-It is mandatory that any student who is interested in taking the following courses: Website Design, Digital Marketing, or Start a Startup will have to bring a mobile computer to be able to participate.
-Furthermore, because of the complexity of these courses, these classes will not have any more than 19 students per course.
+It is encouraged that any student who is interested in taking the following courses: Introduction to Business, College Preparation , and/or Journalism & Creative Writting will have to bring a mobile computer to get the most from the course..
+Furthermore, because of the complexity of these courses, these classes will not have any more than 20 students per course.

-All courses will are taught in American English by native speakers from the USA.
+All courses are taught in American English by native speakers from the USA and fluent English speakers.
 A lot of summer camps advertise that their courses are led by native speakers, which often ends up being not the case.
 Camp Golden Gate is committed to its clients and always delivers on its promises.
 Finally, it is imperative to highlight that all courses will not focus solely on grammar, but instead more on social skills, creativity, and on the student taking an innovative approach.

 People have always depended on the mass media to spread the word about events and people of interest to the general public.
 This course introduces students to the fascinating world of print and online media.
 Law, ethics and the history of journalism will complement the major units of study: reporting, writing, editing, photography, advertising, design, management and teamwork.
 Students will encounter various article formats and work towards developing their voice using various writing styles.
 The majority of the course will help you to develop and improve your writing in a variety of styles and formats for a range of different mediums.
 Voice, tone, syntax, vocabulary, structure, and editing techniques will all be addressed in a writing workshop atmosphere.
 By the end of the course, you will be able to: have a better understanding of the general skills needed to be able to communicate in either the print or online media.
 A particular emphasis is placed on writing, while touching on interviewing, reporting, reacting and synthesizing, to understand the legal, moral, and ethical responsibilities inherent in the free press.
 Additionally how to polish a piece of writing in an attractive, inviting manner – including headlines, graphics, imagery, and much more.